Search & Filter

 Credits: 2 - 3 hours

-Satisfies: JD: Experiential Learning JD: LAWR IV
+May Satisfy: JD: Experiential Learning JD: LAWR IV

 This course focuses on the laws regarding the status, treatment, and disposition of human remains.
 We are in the midst of a "death revolution" in the United States - cremation rates are rising fast and traditional funeral service providers are under stress.
 This course examines these trends and the role that the law is playing in shaping and responding to social norms and economic realities.
 Students will engage in significant legal research and writing in this course, "representing" a non-traditional funeral services provider and analyzing the provider's ability to operate under existing laws.